 Phase Two: Oral Examination

-The oral examination will be offered June 10-12, 2021.
-Registration dates will be announced in the Fall 2020.
+The oral examination has been postponed until December 2021 due to the COVID-19 pandemic.
 The oral examination tests the ability to effectively perform the three modes of court interpreting: sight translation and simultaneous and consecutive interpretation of discourse, all of which must reflect the correct form and content of authentic interpreting functions encountered in the federal courts.

 Accordingly, the candidate is required to demonstrate the ability to effectively carry out these functions bi-directionally.
 Test items include both formal and informal/colloquial language, technical and legal terminology, and special vocabulary or other specialized language use which is part of the active vocabulary of a highly articulate speaker.
 The FCICE is offered only for Spanish/English, since that is the primary interpreting need in the federal judiciary.